-For example, in this article about billing modules, Portal provides a short answer to “How does a billing module work?” and includes links to other relevant information like “creating an invoice” and “creating a subscription.”
-These anchor links help Portal users easily find other relevant information related to their search.
+For example, in this article about billing modules, Copilot provides a short answer to “How does a billing module work?” and includes links to other relevant information like “creating an invoice” and “creating a subscription.”
+These anchor links help Copilot users easily find other relevant information related to their search.

 Visual elements like images, screenshots, and gifs help you communicate to the reader in fewer words.
 They also: